Best Air Rifle Scopes For 2020: Top Pellet Gun Air Rifle Scopes Reviewed

 You can also adjust for parallax with an AO eyepiece.
 It works down to about 10 yards or so.
 That’s an advantage for air rifles in particular, since most adjustable scopes are set to be parallax free at 50 yards.

-All of this is available for well under $100.
 It’s also one of the cheapest scopes out there that’s covered by a lifetime warranty.

 The reticle isn’t technical.
 It’s a basic duplex design with narrowing crosshairs in the middle of the sight.
-While it’ll serve the needs of most shooters, it’s not great for calculating long distance bullet drop or inclines.
+While it’ll serve the needs of most shooters, it’s not great for calculating long-distance bullet drop or inclines.

 The lens caps that are provided aren’t clip-on.
 They screw on with narrow threads, which are fine for storage, but not great for quick access.